 At this time, we don’t have good research comparing the two supplements against one another and the additional benefits of adding malate aren’t concrete, but it’s a promising supplement nonetheless.

-- If natural sources of citrulline are preferred, watermelon is widely considered the best source, though the exact amount present in a serving is unclear.
-Some estimate that there is about 0.25 to 0.5 grams of citrulline per cup of watermelon flesh; it’s most concentrated in the white rind surrounding the flesh.
+If natural sources of citrulline are preferred, watermelon is widely considered the best source, though the exact amount present in a serving is unclear.
+Some estimate that there is about a quarter to half gram of citrulline per cup of watermelon flesh; it’s most concentrated in the white rind surrounding the flesh.

 Citrulline is generally considered safe and today it’s one of the most popular ingredients in pre workouts.
 But always remember, especially if the intention is to take citrulline to improve circulatory health or erectile dysfunction, that it’s important to speak with a physician before starting a new supplement regimen.